MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 description: "Add Viva Connections to integrate SharePoint resources into Microsoft Teams"
 ---

-# Add Viva Connections custom app for Microsoft Teams desktop
+# Add the Viva Connections custom app for Microsoft Teams desktop

 Microsoft [Viva Connections](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/microsoft-viva-connections-to-start-rollout-to-general/ba-p/2175802) - one of the [four Viva modules](https://www.microsoft.com/en-us/microsoft-365/blog/2021/02/04/microsoft-viva-empowering-every-employee-for-the-new-digital-age/) - is your gateway to a modern employee experience.
 The Viva Connections for desktop experience, formerly known as the [Home site app](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/the-home-site-app-for-microsoft-teams/ba-p/1714255), combines the power of your intelligent SharePoint intranet with chat and collaboration tools in Microsoft Teams.
 Viva Connections enables users to discover and search relevant content, sites, and news from across the organization right from the Team’s app bar.
 Viva Connections also allows you to incorporate your organization’s brand and identity directly in Teams.